weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ##<a name="the-stack"></a>Creating the Stack

-1. Enable ‘Specify an Amazon S3 template URL’ and then click Next.
+1. Enable ‘Specify an Amazon S3 template URL’ and then click `Next`.

 [screen capture]